AntidoteDB/antidote/README.md

 ### Purpose ###
 FloppyStore is an in-development distributed CRDT key-value store written in Erlang and riak_core based (https://github.com/basho/riak_core) that is intended to provide the following features:
 * Partitioning,
 * Intra-DC replication,
 * Inter-DC replication,
 * Support for atomic write transactions,
 * A flexible layered architecture so features can be smoothly added or removed.

+### Architecture ###
+Information about Floppystore's layered design can be found in the following google doc: https://docs.google.com/document/d/1SNnmAtx5FrcNgEMdNQkKlfzYc1tqziaV2lQ6g9IQyzs/edit#heading=h.ze32da2pga2f

 ### Current state ###
 	NOTE: not all features are available in the master branch.'